nasirsotudeh/Python_Scrapy_scaleUp/README.md

 ## RSSFinder

->RSSFinder get list or base url of site and it can find all rss links in tags ans urls in homepage
+>RSSFinder get list or base url of site and it can find all rss links in tags and urls in homepage

 ```
 from RSSFinder.RSS_Finder import RSS_Finder